 The Christian population is roughly three-quarters Protestant and one quarter Catholic with Pentecostal and African churches growing fast.
 Mostly Christian peoples include the Igbo and Ijaw.

 Executive power is exercised by the president who is both the head of state and of government.
-The current president is Muhammadu Buhari, a Muslim and Fulani, who came to power in 2015.
+The current president is Bola Tinubu, a Muslim, who came to power in 2023.

 The two major political parties are the centre-right People’s Democratic Party of Nigeria (PDP) and the centre-left All Progressives Congress (APC).
 The APC won the general elections in 2015 with a campaign promise to put down the insurgency in the northeast and bring peace to the Middle Belt.
 Despite largely failing to realise this promise, Buhari was re-elected for a second term in February 2019.